-Major Marketing courses focus on various facets of market-oriented management and are based on a two-stage approach: Marketing is defined as market-oriented management and students who specialize in this subject are trained both as specialists (marketing executives) and as all-rounders (general executives).
+Major Marketing courses focus on various facets of market-oriented Management and are based on a two-stage approach: Marketing is defined as market-oriented Management and students who specialize in this subject are trained both as specialists (Marketing executives) and as all-rounders (general executives).

 The international orientation of the emphasis in question is ensured by the fact that students are regularly taught by foreign lecturers.
-Course content is presented from an international perspective, there are exchange programmes, and a wide range of lectures for students of all semesters are held in English.
+Course content is presented from an international perspective, there are exchange programmes, and the majority of lectures for students of all semesters are held in English.
 Each semester has been split up into two terms in the hope that students will spend a semester or a term at one of the many prestigious, intra- and extra-European partner universities of the School of Business and Economics.
 The best opportunities for a sojourn at a foreign university are in the third semester (i.e., in the fifth or sixth term).

-Highly gifted marketing students are supported by the Circle of Excellence in Marketing (CEM), which provides additional training that goes well beyond that offered to students of average ability.
+Highly gifted Marketing students are supported by the Circle of Excellence in Marketing (CEM), which provides additional training that goes well beyond that offered to students of average ability.
 The CEM program, which is implemented in co-operation with well-known firms, is designed to prepare students for managerial work in internationally operating companies.

 An Overview of the Courses on Offer

 The following diagram provides an overview of the courses on offer for students who wish to major in marketing.
-Unforeseeable circumstances may necessitate changes (effective: August 23, 2018).
+Unforeseeable circumstances may necessitate changes (effective: August 25, 2021).

-- Students are advised to take courses in market-oriented leadership and advanced market research in the first semester.
+Students are advised to take courses in Market-oriented Leadership and Advanced Market Research in the first semester.
 These two courses lay the foundations for other courses.